denghz/denghz.github.io/_posts/2019-04-08- 'Theorem Proof' in Haskell.md

 VCons x xs ++ y = VCons x (xs ++ y)
 ```

-As long as we have length information, them we can build `safeHead` and `safeTail` now.
+As long as we have length information, them we can build `safeHead` and `safeTail`.

 ```haskell
 safeHead :: Vec a (S n) -> a